mananabbasi/Portfolio/README.md

 ## 🌟 About Me
 <a id="-about-me"></a>
-I am a **data scientist** with a passion for solving complex problems using data-driven approaches.
-I specialize in transforming raw data into actionable insights to drive informed decision-making.
+I am a data scientist dedicated to solving complex problems using data-driven methods.
+Specializing in statistics, machine learning, data visualization, and big data processing, I transform raw data into valuable insights.
+Always eager to learn, I continuously expand my knowledge and adapt to new technologies in the field.
-My expertise includes **statistics**, **machine learning**, **data visualization**, and **big data processing**.
-I am constantly learning and adapting to new technologies to improve my analytical skills and broaden my knowledge in the data science field.

 ### 📊 **Key Expertise:**
 - **Data Wrangling & Cleaning**